highcharts/highcharts/docs/chart-and-series-types/bubble-series.md

 Bubble series features
 ----------------------

 Like the scatter series, the bubble series also accepts data points with `x` and `y` values.
 But in addition, it accepts the third dimension, `z`, that dictates the size of the bubble.
 There are two modes for how the size is calculated.
-When [sizeBy](https://api.highcharts.com/highcharts/series.bubble.sizeBy) is `area`, the `z` value is proportional to the area, and when set to `width`, the it is proportional to the diameter.
+When [sizeBy](https://api.highcharts.com/highcharts/series.bubble.sizeBy) is `area`, the `z` value is proportional to the area, and when set to `width`, it is proportional to the diameter.

 <iframe style="width: 100%; height: 480px; border: none;" src="https://www.highcharts.com/samples/embed/highcharts/plotoptions/bubble-sizeby" allow="fullscreen"></iframe>